astronomer/airflow-guides/guides/astro-customer-onboarding.md

 tags: ["astronomer"]
 ---

 Welcome to Astronomer.

-You might be here because you're our newest customer, or because you're wondering what working with Astronomer would look like for your team.
+Whether you're here because you're our newest customer, or because you're wondering what working with Astronomer would look like for your team, we're excited to be with you on your Airflow journey.

-To help you hit the ground running, this guide will walk you through what you need to know and do to get started as an Astronomer Customer.
+To help you hit the ground running, this guide will walk you through what you need to know (and do) to get started as an Astronomer Customer.

 # What You Get

-In case you already forgot, here's a breakdown of what you get with each of our two products.
+In case you need a refresher, here's a breakdown of what you get with each of our two products.

 ## Astronomer: Cloud Edition